aurghya-0/course-materials/Converted_C_guidelines/18.typ

 - Highlight error messages generated from common mistakes.
 - Provide instant feedback on in-class exercises.
 - Periodically recap to reinforce logic flow involving conditions.

-This guideline should empower instructors to deliver lively, clear, and conceptually thorough lessons on using conditions and relational operators in C programming, balancing theoretical understanding with practical coding skills.